zack-bitcoin/amoveo/docs/getting-started/linux_dependencies.md

 ## After Dependencies

-Next, download Amoveo Testnet.
+Next, download Amoveo.
 You should run following steps with a non-root user, for better security.

 ```
 git clone https://github.com/zack-bitcoin/amoveo.git
 ```
-Now you can go into the directory, and compile the Amoveo testnet.
+Now you can go into the directory, and compile Amoveo.

 ```
 cd amoveo/